scubamount/scubamount.github.io/README.md

 Either see below, or contact the author...

 > There is no data included in this module that traces to any organization.
-This portable module can be used in any infrastructure with an Azure/Active Directory or on prem AD environment.
+This portable module can be used in any infrastructure with an Azure/Active Directory or on premises Active Directory environment.

 ---